podlove/podlove-subscribe-button/README.md

 If everything went right you should see a button that will open a popup with subscribe buttons when clicked.

-### Override Button Colors
+### Override Button Color

-The colors of the button and popup are (almost) completely configurable by setting the `data-colors` parameter on the script tag.
+The color of the button is configurable by setting the `data-color` parameter on the script tag.
 If the parameter is not given the default will be used.
-The colors have to be provided in this order separated by semikolon:

-1. buttonBackgroundColor
-2. buttonHoverBackgroundColor
-3. buttonActiveBackgroundColor
-4. buttonTextColor
-5. buttonHoverTextColor
-6. buttonActiveTextColor
-7. buttonBorderColor
-8. listHighlightBackgroundColor
-9. listHighlightTextColor

 Allowed are all notations for colors that CSS can understand (keyword, rgb-hex, rgb, rgba, hsl, hsla).
 See [here for more](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value).

-If you only want to replace certain colors you can simply leave the position empty and the default will be used.

 **Please Note:** It is not possible to style multiple buttons/popups on the same page differently.
 Unfortunately this is technically not possible at this moment.

-#### Examples

-Full configuration:

-    <script ... data-colors="#75ad91;#75c39d;#61937b;#ffffff;#ffffff;#ffffff;#456757;#328398;#ffffff"></script>

-Basic button styling (only idle button background and text color)

-    <script ... data-colors="#75ad91;;;#ffffff"></script>

-A bit more complex...
-(Only idle button background/text and list highlight color):

-    <script ... data-colors="#75ad91;;;#ffffff;;;;#328398;#ffffff"></script>
+Please write us or create an issue, if you are interested in this feature.

 ### Use your own button element